njobnz/joplin-plugin-embedded-notes/README.md

 ````

 > [!CAUTION]
 > *This mode provides limited support for the [Rich Text](https://joplinapp.org/help/apps/rich_text_editor/) editor.
-Tokens may still be overridden when editing the document. **Using the Markdown editor is strongly encouraged.***
+Tokens may be overridden when editing the document. **Using the Markdown editor is strongly encouraged.***

 ### Embedded Links